nclabhzhang/GBRE/README.md

 ## Requirements
 * Python 3.7
 * Pytorch 1.12.0
-* transformers 3.0.0
+* Transformers 3.0.0

 ## Dataset
 * Biorel (https://bit.ly/biorel_dataset)
 * TBGA (https://zenodo.org/record/5911097)

 ## Before Training
-We need to convert all TBGA dataset to Biorel format.
+If you want to use TBGA dataset for training GBRE, please convert all the data to Biorel format.

-You can get pretrained word embeddings(biowordvec_mat.npy and biowordvec_word2id.json) of TBGA at (https://github.com/GDAMining/gda-extraction).
+You can get the pretrained word embeddings (biowordvec_mat.npy and biowordvec_word2id.json) of TBGA at (https://github.com/GDAMining/gda-extraction).

-Then, run the processing file：
+After making sure all files are in ./data/TBGA, run the processing file：

 ```bash
 cd ./data